Christ is Our High Priest

 In Hebrews 2:17, the writer mentioned that Jesus became a high priest to make propitiation for the people.
 He returns to the subject to emphasize that we must hold firm to our confession (Romans 10:5-10) because Jesus is our high priest who has gone to heaven.

-Because of his humanity, Jesus is able to sympathize with our weaknesses since he endured temptation like we do (Isaiah 53; 63:7-9; Matthew 4:1-11).
+Because of his humanity, Jesus can sympathize with our weaknesses since he endured temptation as we do (Isaiah 53; 63:7-9; Matthew 4:1-11).
 However, unlike us, he did not yield to sin (I Peter 2:22).

 Therefore, we can approach Jesus with confidence instead of dread (Ephesians 3:11-12).
-But it does require that we come to ask Jesus for help (Matthew 7:7-11).
-We are not strangers, we are known to God (Romans 5:1-2).
-Christ is offering mercy and grace to help in our time of need (Isaiah 55:6-7; I John 5:14-15).
+But it does require us to come to ask Jesus for help (Matthew 7:7-11).
+We are not strangers but known to God (Romans 5:1-2).
+Christ offers mercy and grace to help in our time of need (Isaiah 55:6-7; I John 5:14-15).
 This is why Jesus is called our advocate (counselor or comforter).
 This is why Jesus referred to the Holy Spirit as another comforter (John 14:16).

-Hebrews 5:1-4 gives us a description of what is a high priest.
-He is first off appointed by God for the purpose of offering gifts and sacrifices for sins.
-He is gentle and able to deal with the ignorant and those straying from the truth.
+Hebrews 5:1-4 gives us a description of what a high priest is.
+God first off appoints him to offer gifts and sacrifices for sins.
+He is gentle and can deal with the ignorant and those straying from the truth.
 He understands the struggles of men because he also experiences weaknesses.
 That is why the high priest was selected from among men (Exodus 28:1).
 As a result, he offers sacrifices for both himself and for the people he serves (Leviticus 9:7).
 It is a position of honor, but it is not self-chosen but bestowed on the high priest by God (Numbers 16:40; II Chronicles 26:18).

 Aaron and his descendants were selected for the office (Exodus 29:9).
 Interestingly, by the days of Christ, the high priest had become a political appointee of Rome.
 The law was being disregarded.
 In these ways, except for needing sacrifices for his own sins, Jesus is a high priest.
 He was appointed by God (John 8:54).
 To prove his point, the writer quotes Psalms 2:7 to show that God honored Jesus by calling him “son” and Psalms 110:4 to show that he was appointed to be a priest.

 In accepting his suffering, Jesus learned through experience what it was like to obey.
-As God, he was above all that existed in creation, but he chose to take on a lower state and place himself in obedience to the Father (Philippians 2:3-8).
+As God, he was above all that existed in creation, but he chose to take on a lower state and obey the Father (Philippians 2:3-8).
 As a result, Jesus was made a complete Savior for men who would obey him (John 3:36; 14:15).
-It was for this reason that God designated him a high priest – not after Aaron but after the order of Melchizedek.
+For this reason, God designated him a high priest – not after Aaron but after the order of Melchizedek.

 Warning: You are not growing